Calvatia gigantea: Culinary

 The large white mushrooms are edible when young, as are all true puffballs, but they can cause digestive issues if the spores have begun to form—as indicated by the flesh being yellowish or greenish-brown instead of pure white.
-An overripe puffball will fall apart when touched or if cut open, and should be discarded.
+An overripe puffball will fall apart and release spores when touched or if cut open, and should be discarded.
 Some people experience a laxative effect from eating this species.

-Immature gilled species still contained within their universal veil can look similar to puffballs.
-Many such species are poisonous, or even deadly.
-To distinguish puffballs from such poisonous fungi, they are cut open; edible puffballs have a solid white interior and have "no gills or other imperfections".

 Medical

 Puffballs are a known styptic and have long been used as wound dressing, either in powdered form or as slices 3 cm thick.
 Authors Hui-Yeng Y. Yap, Mohammad Farhan Ariffeen Rosli, et al. found evidence to suggest that C. gigantea was "traditionally used by American Indians, Nigerian and German folks" for this purpose.
 The authors, however, did not specify the preferred form of wound dressing (e.g., powdered or sliced).

-New Zealand Māori used it to stem bleeding and treat burns, and also a food source.
+In addition to consuming the mushroom, the Māori people of New Zealand used it to stem bleeding and treat burns.